Sagensagen/UiTHack23/README.md

 7. Create a pull request to merge, and another member is required to overlook the code to merge it to master
 8. Update issue/task status in project
 9. Add README for task

+# Servers & API

+### Noob challenges

+All noob challenges are set/to be set up on `wwww.limewire.td.org.uit.no`

+### Web challenges

+All web challenges are to be served on `motherload.td.org.uit.no` Each challenge is containerized and composed up on respective ports.

+### CTFd app

+CTFd is the application we are eusing to host the challenges and keep track of contestants/teams and scoreboards It will be served on `uithack.no` ---DNS---> `uithack.td.org.uit.no`

 # Resrouces